Before contacting us, check that you are eligible to apply to join the Housing Register.

 - D = low priority

-If you are assessed as either band C or D will not be accepted onto the Housing Register, you will receive a letter explaining why your application has been rejected.
-Unless your circumstances change, future applications to the housing register are likely to be rejected.
+If we assess you as either band C or D you won't join the Housing Register.
+You will receive a letter explaining our assessment of your application.
+Future applications are likely to be unsuccessful unless your circumstances change.